CarolLuca/LegalNERo/README.md

 * LOSS NER is the model loss
 * ENTS_F, ENTS_P, and ENTS_R are the precision, recall and fscore for the NER task

 The LOSS NER is calculated based on the test set while the ENTS_F etc. are calculated based on the evaluation dataset.
-Once the training is completed, Spacy will save the best model based on how you setup the config file (i.e. the section within the config file on scoring weights) and also the last model that was trained.
+Once the training is completed, Spacy will save the best model based on how you set up the config file (i.e. the section within the config file on scoring weights) and also the last model that was trained.
 ### How to use it
-The following file can be found at Stage 2/Stage 2 - v3/example.txt and ilustrates the commands necessary for accessing the Stage 2 model:
+The following file can be found at Stage 2/Stage 2 - v3/example.txt and illustrates the commands necessary for accessing the Stage 2 model:

 ```python
 Microsoft Windows [Version 10.0.19042.928]